 One of the most recent album covers Abloh designed was for Westside Gunn’s Pray for Paris project.
 According to an interview with Complex, Gunn aimed to have the cover represent Paris in a “grimy” way, but also expressed his love for Abloh’s early Pyrex Vision brand.
 “He sent me three different covers, but that was the one I liked the best.
 He even did one of an old picture of me in the Pyrex 23, but with my chains on,” Gunn said.
 “But I wanted to go with David and Goliath.
 It looks like something you would see in Paris.”

 ‘Shoot for the Stars, Aim for the Moon’

-Abloh’s most controversial cover art to date is for the late Pop Smoke’s posthumous studio album Shoot for the Stars, Aim for the Moon.
+Abloh’s most controversial cover art was for the late Pop Smoke’s posthumous studio album Shoot for the Stars, Aim for the Moon.
 Before the Brooklyn drill rapper’s untimely death, he developed a close relationship with Abloh.
-Pop Smoke was invited by the designer to attend Paris Fashion Week this year and Abloh even directed the music video for his hit single “Shake The Room.”
-Although Pop Smoke’s diehard fans disliked the cover, Abloh said it was inspired by conversations he had with Pop Smoke who described himself as a thorned rose that grew from the concrete streets of Canarsie, Brooklyn.
+Pop Smoke was invited by the designer to attend Paris Fashion Week in 2020, and Abloh even directed the music video for his hit single “Shake the Room.”
+Although Pop Smoke’s diehard fans disliked the cover, Abloh said it was inspired by conversations he had with the rapper, who described himself as a thorned rose that grew from the concrete streets of Canarsie, Brooklyn.
 The cover was quickly pulled following widespread backlash and swapped for a different design.